blippy/vivocyg/README.md

 # vivocyg
-Runx cygwin for vivo machine
+Run cygwin for vivo machine

+Copy Cygwin-vivo.ico to c:\cygwin

+Current executable at 15-Feb-2016 is at (Samsung) F:\windows-software\vivocyg